|Page 2 of 56:|| |

-Overall this superb girlie action comedy was well worth the watch, much better than the original and undoubtedly the best live-action film to come out in the last decade.
+Overall this superb girlie action comedy was well worth the watch, much better than the original and undoubtedly the best live-action film to come out in the last decade alongside the first two Harry Potter films.
 10/10.

 BAAAD!
 Stupid movie.
 Stupid stunts.
 They only reason I think they made this movie was too show off three actresses' bodies.
 It was a horrible movie with stupid mistakes.
 For example, one moment the guy has no shirt on (again) but he is in full motorcycle gear in the next second or two.
 Crazy awful stuff.
 In the first movie, the stunts were pretty fake, but this one is terrible.
 I just want one of them to die because there are somethings that no way could they all survive after surviving the horrible explosion they were just in right after they kicked a hundred trained assassins' butts (I know I exaggerate).
 Also, in one part they jump out naked only to have to change into clothes.
 Why don't they just wear clothes in the first place.
 So stupid.
 I must admit that I liked the relationship thing between Natalie & Pete in this one just like in the first one.
 I just think that this movie was a waste of time and it did not pass the sequel test.
 It was one of the worst I've seen actually.